 One of the parents featured in Letters From Generation Rx was the founder of TrueHope, a Canadian company that markets micronutrient formulas as a treatment for bipolar disorder and several other conditions.
 This man’s wife had suffered from bipolar and taken her own life.
 His daughter and son both had bipolar disorder and had not responded well to medication.

 He decided to start them on micronutrients, including forcefully sedating his daughter and making her take the pills.
 Both the son’s and daughter’s illnesses eventually went into remission, and the family attributes this to the micronutrients.

-It was after his children’s recovery that the father started the TrueHope company, which has faced various regulatory issues and court challenges with Health Canada.
-The website claims that “Truehope EMPowerplus Advanced is scientifically proven to effectively help with bipolar disorder” and “causes significant reductions in the symptoms of bipolar and other mental disorders”.
+After his children’s recovery, the father started TrueHope, which has faced various regulatory issues and court challenges with Health Canada.
+Its website claims that “Truehope EMPowerplus Advanced is scientifically proven to effectively help with bipolar disorder” and “causes significant reductions in the symptoms of bipolar and other mental disorders”.